eduxmaia/eduxmaia/README.md

 <h1>About Me</h1>
-<a>I'm a university student studying Software Engineering at UBM - Centro Universitário de Barra Mansa and I'm delving deeper into Full Stack and Data Analysis.</a>
+<a>Hello, I'm Eduardo and I'm a university student studying Software Engineering at UBM - Centro Universitário de Barra Mansa and I'm delving deeper into Full Stack and Data Analysis.</a>
 <h1>Technologies and Tools</h1>
 <ul>
   <li>HTML</li>